Updated: Oct 31

 Did you know Soka Tribe is searching for new Chiefs?
-We’re looking for people who are full of vibe, love to learn about and share Caribbean carnival culture, and dance like no one is watching.
-If that’s you drop us a line and plan to attend our audition & intensive on March 20 in virtual or in Washington, DC — candidates of all genders, ancestry, and locations welcome, no previous experience necessary.
+Each March, we look for people who are full of vibe, love to learn about and share Caribbean carnival culture, and dance like no one is watching.
+If that’s you drop us a line and plan to attend our mid-March audition & intensive VIRTUALLY or in person in Washington, DC — candidates of all genders, ancestry, and locations welcome, no previous experience necessary.

 This makes me think about my own Soka Tribe Chief journey.
 I began coming to class in 2016.
 By the following year, the brand had grown so much that Sokanista needed more hands.